 The upgrade is being undertaken in three main stages:

-- Stage 1: Pukatja (Ernabella) to Umuwa (Double Tanks)
+- Stage 1: Pukatja (Ernabella) to Umuwa (Double Tank)

-- Stage 2: Umuwa (Double Tanks) to Mimili
+- Stage 2: Umuwa (Double Tank) to Mimili

 - Stage 3: Mimili to Iwantja (Indulkana)

-As at May 2019, a total of 54 kilometres has been constructed, including the Pukatja (Ernabella) Airstrip Access Road, a 7 kilometre section from the Stuart Highway to Iwantja (Indulkana), and the 43 kilometre section (Stage 1) between Pukatja (Ernabella) to Umuwa (Double Tank).
+As at March 2021, a total of 135 kilometres has been constructed, including the Pukatja (Ernabella) Airstrip Access Road, the 43 kilometre section (Stage 1) between Pukatja (Ernabella) to Umuwa (Double Tank), the 14 kilometre section between Umuwa (Double Tank) to Kaltjiti (Fregon) and the 74 kilometre section (Stage 3) from the Stuart Highway to Mimili.

 The Australian Government is contributing $113.42 million towards the $141.78 million project with the remaining $28.36 million being provided by the South Australian Government.